What You Eat Or When You Eat?August 23, 2017

-The pituitary manages all of the other glands in your body, which includes:
+The pituitary manages all of the other glands in your body, which includes your:

-The pituitary is critical because, if it is not doing its job, it has the opportunity to really compromise some of the most important systems in your body – it gives them a bit of an opportunity to “goof off.”
+The pituitary is critical.
+If its not doing its job, it has the opportunity to compromise some of the most important systems in your body.
+It gives them a bit of an opportunity to “goof off.”

-Key Insight: The pituitary gland’s relationship to the rest of the body is known as a “positive feedback” – meaning that they only work when they are told, and the pituitary gland is in charge of making sure that they do the work they are told to complete.
+Key Insight: The pituitary gland’s relationship to the rest of the body is known as a “positive feedback”.
+Meaning that they only work when they are told.
+The pituitary gland is in charge of making sure that they do the work they are told to complete.
 This is how the whole endocrine system works, essentially.

 Key Insight: Hypothalamic disease is not only rare, but it is incredibly severe.
 If you have it, you know about it, because your body is unable to regulate pretty much everything.

-In almost all cases, an adenoma is either going to be:
+In almost all cases, an adenoma is either going to be way too:

-It is very rare, almost unheard of, to have a pituitary disease that is selective of one gland over another – it is a bit like an all or nothing proposition, in that regard.
-Another common problem that one might have with an adenoma is a prolactinoma (2) – where prolactin is being made unnecessarily, which can lead to lactation in both men and women.
-It can also:
+It is very rare, almost unheard of, to have a pituitary disease that is selective of one gland over another.
+It is a bit like an all or nothing proposition, in that regard.
+Another common problem that one might have with an adenoma is a prolactinoma2.
+Where prolactin is being made unnecessarily, which can lead to lactation in both men and women.
+It can also block:

-Bottom Line: Adenomas are the most common pituitary disease, and they usually involve exaggerated outputs of hormones (or, in rarer cases, lower outputs).
-When they do happen, though, they happen across the board – every single gland is affected.
+Bottom Line: Adenomas are the most common pituitary disease.
+They usually involve exaggerated outputs of hormones (or, in rarer cases, lower outputs).
+When they do happen, though, they happen across the board.
+Every single gland is affected.

 The Most Common Pituitary Problem